 Which one should you choose?

-If you are using an iPhone and either a PC or macOS, then IP Camera Lite should be a good option.
+If you are using an iPhone with a PC or Mac, then IP Camera Lite is a good option.
 In case you have a Windows system and an iPad or iPhone, consider buying the premium version of iVCam.
 For the Android and Windows combination, IP Webcam works best.
 You get clear footage at the highest resolution and without any watermark.

-For any queries or issue, comment below and let me know.
+For any queries or issues, comment below and let me know.